HillJustin/HillJustin.github.io/_posts/2025-07-25-HTA3PlatoRepublicSoul1.md

 ---
 layout: post
-title: HTA 3.1, Plato, Republic, excerpts from Books I, II, and IV
+title: HTA 3.1, Plato, Republic [380 BCE], excerpts from Books I, II, and IV
 abstract: This episode is part one of five of the lecture series [HTA 3] on Plato's Republic, excerpts from Books I, II, and IV.
 podcast:
   episode: 31